Can you safely drink softened water?

-Download that document or read through the points I cover below, along with a lot more detailed and specific information.
+Download that document or read through the points I cover below, along with more detailed and specific information.

-But before you go any further, it is important to note that the right decision is the decision that you feel most comfortable with.
+But before you go any further, it is important to note that the right decision is the one you feel most comfortable with.

 Some companies recommend always having a hard water tap – that may be because they are in a very hard water area (such as Suffolk), or are very large organisations with a lot of staff, such as Harvey Softeners, wherein those circumstances it is easier to have a simple 'one size fits all' policy that makes it easy for all staff to follow.